 In early May 1915, several New York newspapers published a warning by the German embassy in Washington that Americans traveling on British or Allied ships in war zones did so at their own risk.
 The announcement was placed on the same page as an advertisement for the imminent sailing of the British-owned Lusitania ocean liner from New York to Liverpool.
 On May 7, the Lusitania was torpedoed without warning by a German submarine just off the coast of Ireland.
 Of the nearly 2,000 passengers, 1,201 were killed, including 128 Americans.

 It was revealed that the Lusitania was carrying about 173 tons of war munitions for Britain, which the Germans cited as further justification for the attack.
 The United States eventually sent three notes to Berlin protesting the action, and Germany apologized and pledged to end unrestricted submarine warfare.
-In November, however, a U-boat sunk an Italian liner without warning, killing 272 people, including 27 Americans.
+In November of 1915, however, a U-boat sank an Italian liner without warning, killing 272 people, including 27 Americans.
 Public opinion in the United States began to turn irrevocably against Germany.

-On June 26, the first 14,000 U.S. infantry troops landed in France to begin training for combat.
-After four years of bloody stalemate along the Western Front, the entrance of America’s well-supplied forces into the conflict was a major turning point in the war.
+On June 26, 1917, the first 14,000 U.S. infantry troops landed in France to begin training for combat.
+After more than three years of bloody stalemate along the Western Front, the entrance of America’s well-supplied forces into the conflict was a major turning point in the war.
 By the time the war finally ended on November 11, 1918, more than 2 million American soldiers had served on the battlefields of Western Europe, and some 50,000 of these men had lost their lives.